4dboard/Proxy-yxorP/README.md

 ![image](https://user-images.githubusercontent.com/6468571/177684223-790bd4aa-7e8a-4dbd-a5e0-87ce8f0c5a8e.png) ![image](https://user-images.githubusercontent.com/6468571/177686596-c72fadb4-1f88-4eb9-95d6-e83e1cbfc5f7.png)

-Both the Swoole and RoadRunner servers, which are renowned for their speed and durability, are able to support the execution of PHP applications with persistent data.
-After installation, the Swoole PHP extension provides users with access to a number of useful and intriguing functions.
-Among these features are coroutines, fibers, web sockets, and caching.
-In contrast, RoadRunner is a robust application server, load balancer, and process manager written in GoLang.
+Both the quick and stable Swoole and RoadRunner servers are capable of running PHP applications with persistent data.
-Octane may use one of these two ways, depending on the program author.
-Due to the PHP Swoole extension, Octane has access to a significantly greater variety of functionalities than RoadRunner.
+Once installed, the Swoole PHP extension offers users access to a range of useful and intriguing features.
+This includes web sockets, coroutines, fibers, and caching.
+RoadRunner is a robust application server, load balancer, and process manager developed using GoLang.
+Depending on the coder, Octane may use any of these methods.
+Due to the PHP Swoole extension, Octane has access to many more features than RoadRunner.

 ```